swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-12-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 ### Create a `README.md` file

 Finally, create a `README.md` file at the root of the project to describe the repository.
 Feel free to use the following template.
-As you progress though this guide, you can add your notes in the `## Notes` section:
+As you progress through this guide, you can add your notes in the `## Notes` section:

 ```md title="README.md"
 # MLOps - Celestial Body Classification